marcjourneux/gitlabclone/README.md

 # gitlabclone
+The purpose of this tool is to clone all repositories inside a gitlab group.

-Visit groups and subgroups in Gitlab group, and clone them.
+It will visit groups and subgroups in Gitlab group, and clone them.

 You need to have a valid SSH key in your user directory that is updloaded in Gitlab.
 You need an API token with read_repository and read_api right.